teamniteo/handbook/5_People/benefits.md

 ### Unused Vacation

-Unused vacation hours in a calendar year can be carried over to the next year but must be used by the 1st of July.
-If not, we are going to have a serious conversation because everyone needs a break.
+Unused vacation hours in a calendar year can be carried over to the next year but must be used by the 1st of July otherwise you will forfeit them.

 ### Unpaid Vacation